SATURDAY, 10 NOVEMBER

 Rebecca Reynolds, Rutgers University; Eric Meyers, University of British Columbia; Jacek Gwizdka, University of Texas-Austin; Sam Chu, University of Hong Kong; Caroline Haythornthwaite, Syracuse University

 Conversations and collaborations in the research area of “Searching as Learning” advance research agendas in human learning and knowledge-building to help further inquiry and human information-seeking research and development.
 ASIST’s new Special Interest Group, SIG Information and Learning Sciences (SIG InfoLearn) was initiated and launched in Spring of 2017, and hosted a first-year pre-conference workshop to inaugurate the new SIG.
 Given the success of the first year workshop, we propose to host a follow-up workshop event at the 2018 conference, focused on “Searching as Learning,” to offer scholars whose work falls in this research domain the opportunity to network and engage with one another, share in-progress research study works, and receive feedback from peers and a panel of experts.
+Dr. Dan Russell of Google will provide the keynote.

 1:00 – 5:00 pm